 Celiac disease is a lifelong condition that has no cure.
 However, people with this condition can manage their symptoms effectively by adhering to a strict gluten-free diet.

-This means that any products containing wheat, barley, rye or spelt must be eliminated, including any foods that may have been cross-contaminated, such as oats, unless they’re labeled as gluten-free.
+This means that you must avoid any products containing wheat, barley, rye, or spelt, including any foods that may have been cross-contaminated, such as oats, unless they’re labeled as gluten-free.

 Here are a few other foods you should avoid unless they’re specifically labeled as gluten-free:

-Fortunately, there are plenty of nutritious and naturally gluten-free foods out there.
-Cutting out processed foods, enjoying mostly whole foods and practicing label reading can make it much easier to follow a gluten-free diet.
+Fortunately, there are plenty of nutritious, naturally gluten-free foods.
+Cutting out processed foods, enjoying mostly whole foods, and reading food labels can make it much easier to follow a gluten-free diet.

-Here are some foods that can be included in a healthy gluten-free diet:
+Here are some foods to eat on a healthy gluten-free diet:

-If you suspect that you may have celiac disease, consult with your doctor to get tested for it and determine if a gluten-free diet is necessary for you.
+If you suspect that you may have celiac disease, consult with a doctor to get tested and determine whether a gluten-free diet is necessary.

 Be sure not to begin a gluten-free diet until you are tested for celiac disease, as it may skew your test results.

-Summary A gluten-free diet can help reduce symptoms of celiac disease.
-Products containing wheat, barley, rye and spelt should be eliminated and replaced with whole foods that are naturally gluten-free.
+A gluten-free diet helps reduce symptoms of celiac disease.
+You’ll need to eliminate products containing wheat, barley, rye, and spelt, replacing them with whole foods that are naturally gluten-free.